Notice regarding the quality of machine translation

 b.
 Post-registration authorisation

 c.
-If necessary, make a prior declaration of activity for EU nationals engaged in a one-off activity (Free Service Delivery)
+If necessary, make a prior declaration of activity for EU nationals engaged in a one-off activity (Freedom to provide services)

 Professionals working in the construction, maintenance and repair of buildings are not required to declare their occasional and temporary activity in advance.